 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the intangible assets acquired and controls over the development of the cash flow models as well as , the significant assumptions related to the rate of future revenue growth, profitability of the acquired business and the discount rate.
 These procedures also included, among others, (i) reading the purchase agreement; and (ii) testing management's process for estimating the fair values of the intangible assets acquired.
-Testing management's process included evaluating the appropriateness of the valuation method, testing the completeness and accuracy of data provided by management, and evaluating the reasonableness of the rate of future revenue growth, profitability of the rate of future revenue growth, profitability of the rate of future revenue growth, profitability of the acquired business and the discount rate.
-Evaluating the reasonableness of significant assumptions related to the rate of future revenue growth, profitability of the acquired business involved considering the past performance of the acquired businesses and market comparable results as well as economic and industry forecasts.
+Testing management's process included evaluating the appropriateness of the valuation method, testing the completeness and accuracy of data provided by management, and evaluating the reasonableness of significant assumptions related to the rate of future revenue growth, profitability of the acquired business and the discount rate.
+Evaluating the reasonableness of the rate of future revenue growth and the profitability of the acquired business involved considering the past performance of the acquired businesses and market comparable results as well as economic and industry forecasts.
 The reasonableness of the discount rate was evaluated by considering the cost of capital of comparable businesses and other industry factors.
 Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the discounted cash flow models and the reasonableness of the discount rate.